 In addition to her position at the Brigham and Women’s Hospital, Dr. Henske is a Professor of Medicine at Harvard Medical School, an Associate Member of The Broad Institute of MIT and Harvard, and a practicing medical oncologist at the Lank Center for Genitourinary Cancer at the Dana-Farber Cancer Institute.
 She sees patients with LAM and BHD at the Brigham and Women’s Hospital.

 Dr. Henske earned her undergraduate degree summa cum laude from Yale University, where she majored in Molecular Biophysics and Biochemistry and was elected to Phi Beta Kappa.
 She earned her MD degree from Harvard Medical School.
-She completed her Residency in Internal Medicine and a Fellowship in Hematology/Oncology at the Massachusetts General Hospital in Boston, followed by Post-doctoral training in cancer genetics at the Brigham and Women’s Hospital.
-In 1996 she established her own laboratory at Fox Chase Cancer Center in Philadelphia PA, where she rose to the rank of Senior Member before returning to the Brigham and Women’s Hospital in 2008.
+She completed her Residency in Internal Medicine and a Fellowship in Hematology/Oncology at the Massachusetts General Hospital in Boston, followed by training in cancer genetics at the Brigham and Women’s Hospital.
+In 1996 she joined Fox Chase Cancer Center in Philadelphia PA, where she rose to the rank of Senior Member before returning to the Brigham and Women’s Hospital in 2008.

-Dr. Henske is a flutist who performs with local chamber music groups and orchestras and an avid runner who has completed six marathons.
+Dr. Henske is a flutist who performs with local chamber music groups and orchestras and serves on the Board of Directors of the Cambridge Symphony Orchestra.
+She an avid runner who has completed six marathons.